cea-hpc/modules/doc/source/module.rst

  If unload evaluation of *modulefile1* raises an error, switch sequence
  aborts: no environment change from *modulefile1* unload is applied and load of *modulefile2* is skipped.
+Conversely, if ``switch_unload`` value is removed from :mconfig:`abort_on_error` configuration option list or if :option:`--force` option is set, switch sequence continues.

-If load evaluation of *modulefile2* raises an error, switch sequence continues: environment changes from *modulefile1* unload are applied but not those from failed *modulefile2* load.
+ If load evaluation of *modulefile2* raises an error, switch sequence
+ continues: environment changes from *modulefile1* unload are applied but not those from failed *modulefile2* load.

  .. only:: html